arsalaqasim84-lab/retirement-savings-calculator/DEPLOYMENT.md

 ## 1. Standalone HTML Version (Ready to Deploy)

-The `index.html` file is a complete, standalone application that can be deployed immediately without any build process.
+The `index.html` file is a complete, standalone application that can be deployed immediately without any build process. **This is a clean, ad-free version** ready for production use.

 ### Quick Deploy Options: